 Amazon MQ simplifies the implementation of robust and scalable messaging systems, offering compatibility with industry standards and managed infrastructure.
 Understanding its features, use cases, and best practices is essential for successful application integration in cloud environments.

-Amazon Simple Notification Service (SNS)
+Amazon Simple Notification Service